Tzahi12345/YoutubeDL-Material/README.md

 If you are looking to setup YoutubeDL-Material with Docker, this section is for you.
 And you're in luck!
 Docker setup is quite simple.

 1. Run `curl -L https://github.com/Tzahi12345/YoutubeDL-Material/releases/latest/download/youtubedl-material-docker.zip -o youtubedl-material-docker.zip` to download the latest Docker zip release, or go to the [releases](https://github.com/Tzahi12345/YoutubeDL-Material/releases/) page to grab the version you'd like.
+2. Unzip the `youtubedl-material-docker.zip` and navigate into the root folder.
-2. Modify the config items in the `appdata` folder to your liking.
+3. Modify the config items in the `appdata` folder to your liking.
 The default options will work, however, and point to `http://localhost:8998`.
 You can find an explanation of these configuration items in [Configuration](#Configuration) section.
-3. Run `docker-compose pull`.
+4. Run `docker-compose pull`.
 This will download the official YoutubeDL-Material docker image.
-4. Run `docker-compose up` to start it up.
+5. Run `docker-compose up` to start it up.
 If successful, it should say "HTTP(S): Started on port 8998" or something similar.
-5. Make sure you can connect to the specified URL + port, and if so, you are done!
+6. Make sure you can connect to the specified URL + port, and if so, you are done!

 ## API